hoang-tran/hoang-tran.github.io/_posts/2016-08-09-write-better-unit-test-assertion-with-nimble.md

 summary: Learn how to write better unit test assertions in iOS with the help of Nimble
 categories: ios testing
 tags: ios swift testing unittest test nimble assertion xctassert
+related: [
+  'How to setup testing for new iOS project',
+  'How to write unit tests in iOS Part 1: XCTestCase', 'How to write unit tests in iOS Part 2: Behavior-driven Development (BDD)' ]
 ---

 Normally, when we write unit tests in iOS, we usually use the `XCTAssert` method to describe our expectation for the test.
 The syntax is very simple.